The Contrast: Machine Learning Vs. Deep Learning

 All of a sudden everybody has started discussing the terms- Machine Learning and Deep Learning regardless of whether they are understanding the dissimilarity or not!

-Machine learning and Deep Learning, both of them offer ways to train models and classify data.
-Let us start discussing it with a classic example of Dogs vs Cats.
-In the picture shown below, are you able of identifying cat and dog?
+Let us start with a classic example of “Dog vs Cat”.
+Take a look at the picture shown below, are you able of identifying cat and dog?
+If yes, then how?

 What is Machine Learning and Deep Learning?